 The Functional Classification system uses classifications from 1.0 - 5.0 which are organized based on an athletes' physical ability levels.

-Full information on the skill sets involved in each class along with how to apply for classification or appeal a players current classification can be found at the usawfl.org website under classification starting in Summer/Fall 2022.
+Full information on the skill sets involved in each class along with how to apply for classification or appeal a players current classification can be found at www.moveunitedsport.org/wheelchair-football-classification.